Summit institute (Closed 2004)

 Did You Know?

-Palm Beach County, FL community colleges have a diversity score of 0.70, which is equal to the national average of 0.70.
+Palm Beach County, FL community colleges have a diversity score of 0.60, which is lower than the national average of 0.74.
 The most diverse community college in Palm Beach County, FL is Palm Beach State College.
 Read more about community college diversity statistics in the USA.

 Quick Links